Kevin-cwx/OnPaste/README.md

-A tool for pasting images into a browser and enabling zooming in and out.
-Copy of Onpaste.com
+A tool for pasting images into a browser.

+- Copy
+- Paste
+- Refresh
+- Download